GooDoCheck/Autotest-on-SeleniumWebDriver/README.md

 # Autotest-on-SeleniumWebDriver
-Домашнее задание на позицию QA Automation, с использованием Java, Maven, Selenium WebDriver, Junit Homework for the QA Automation position, using Java, Maven, Selenium WebDriver, Junit.
+Test task for QA Automation position using Java, Maven, Selenium WebDriver, Junit.
 This test worked on Windows 10 and chrome browser ver.
 86.0.4240.111

 ## Test script